 My research is engaged with the fields of Asian American Studies; family and kinship; cultural studies of science and reproduction; visual culture and new media; and gender and sexuality studies.
-Much of my work has been drawn to critical analyses of multiculturalism, specifically focused on the mixed race family in United States culture.
+Much of my work has been drawn to critical analyses of multiculturalism, specifically focused on the mixed race family in North American culture.

 I am also at work on a second long-term project that combines archival and ethnographic methods to examine the genealogy of the term “transracial” in United States adoption practices, commonly used to reference the adoption (both domestic and transnational) of children of a different race than their adoptive families.

 Johnson, LiLi.
 2021.
 “Transnational Family Photographs and Adoption from Asia.”
 Forthcoming in Trans-Asia Photography Review

 Johnson, LiLi.
 2018.
 “Searching in Photographs: Photography and the Chinese Birth Parent Search.”
 Adoption & Culture.
 Vol. 6, Iss.
 1, 2018: 116-134.

 Johnson, LiLi.
 2017.
 “Paper Family Photography: Photography and the State in the Era of Chinese Exclusion (1882–1943),” Photography and Culture, Vol. 10, Iss.
 2, 2017: 105-119.